 HABC provided public notice of the FY 2025 MTW Annual Plan and posted the Plan on its website.
-A 30-day public comment period to allow for resident and general public review was provided from August 27, 2024 through September 27, 2024.
-A public hearing was held on September 24, 2024, at Pleasant View Gardens at 4:30 PM.
-Additionally, HABC met with the Resident Advisory Board on August 22, 2024 and held community meetings on September 5, 9 and 11th at different public housing developments to review the Plan.
+A 30-day public comment period to allow for resident and general public review will be provided from August 27, 2024 through September 27, 2024.
+A public hearing will be held on September 24, 2024 at Pleasant View Gardens at 4:30 PM.
+Additionally, HABC met with the Resident Advisory Board on 8/22/2024 and will hold community meetings at different developments to review the Plan.
 Copies of Advertisements, attendance sheets, written comments, public hearing comments and HABC responses for submission to HUD can be found in Appendices G, H and I.